reosablo/emscripten-js-library-example/README.md

 JavaScript library example using Emscripten

-**This repository uses TypeScript 4.7 Beta.
+**This repository uses TypeScript 4.7 RC.
 Be careful to use in production.**

 ## Requirements